skilesare/immortality/the_bootstrap/what_comes_next.md

 ##Biology to System III

 To date, biology has spawned two different bootstraps, the society bootstrap and the intellegence bootstrap.
-What can we consider and say about a possible thrid system that could emerge out of biology?
+What can we consider and say about a possible third system that could emerge out of biology?

 We have two systems, one that values resource allocation, and one that values the observation of time.
 Do we just start picking out other things that exist and doing thought experaments?